-During the setup, you entered your phone numbers for the pager (on page 3-21) and customer voice (on page 3-21).
+During the setup, you entered your phone number for the Pager (on page 3-20) and Customer Voice (on page 3-20) phone numbers.
 These numbers are used for this test.

 - 1. Your remote terminal is disconnected as a result of the Call-In test. - 2.
-Call your server again. - At the Service Processor Main Menu, select Call-In/Call-Out Setup menu, then select Call-Out test.
+Call your server again. - 3.
+At the Service Processor Main Menu, select Call-In/Call-Out Setup menu, then select Call-Out test.
 This action causes a simulated error condition for the purposes of this test. - 4.
 After a few moments, a message displays, regarding an illegal entry.
 Press Enter to clear the message and return to the main menu. - 5.
 When your telephone rings, answer the call.
 You should hear the sound of a telephone being dialed.
-This is your computer trying to page you.
+This is your system unit trying to page you.